vyshakg30/RuleEngine/README.md

 # RuleEngine
-Rule Engine that lists Data stream that violated a predefined rule
+A rule engine that accepts a rule iteratively and applies it on a running data stream.